xingbow/SciDaEx/README.md

        client_secret: your_adobe_client_secret
     ```

-## Usage
+## 💻 Usage

-### Preprocess documents
+### Preprocess Documents
 1. Place your PDF documents in the `backend/app/dataService/data` directory.
 2. Run the preprocessing script:
    ```bash
    cd backend/app/dataService
    python preprocess.py --pdf_dir data --table_dir data/table --figure_dir data/figure --meta_dir data/meta
    ```
    This script will extract tables, figures, and metadata from the PDFs and store them in the respective directories.

 For details, please refer to the [preprocessing documentation](backend/app/dataService/README.md).

-### Running the web application
+### Running the Web Application
 1. Start the backend server
    ```bash
    cd backend